 - Setting clear terms for paying rent

-- Offering payment reminders
+- Offering payment reminders with communication tools

 - Providing multiple payment options

-- Encouraging auto-pay enrollment
+- Encouraging enrollment for recurring payments

 - Implementing late payment policies